Research & Development

 Nordregio’s primary research focus and competence areas

-Other core competencies include mapping and GIS analysis (see chapter 6 in the strategy and our maps section), and communications and outreach (see chapter 7).
+Other core competencies include mapping and GIS analysis (see our maps section), and communications and outreach.

 Nordregio is recognised and respected as a leading Nordic and European research institution within the broad research fields of urban and regional development studies.
 We primarily conduct solution-oriented and applied research, addressing current issues from both a research perspective and the viewpoint of policymakers and practitioners.